MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Experiments

 \section{Experiments}

 We evaluate \methodname\ on both synthetic and real-world data.
-Section~\ref{subsec:datasets} describes the datasets, and Section~\ref{subsec:setting} outlines the experimental setup.
-Results in Section~\ref{subsec:results} demonstrate that MOSIC achieves high ATE while maintaining comparable covariate balance, or vice versa.
-Finally, Section~\ref{subsec:ablation} presents ablation studies, highlighting that MOSIC outperforms baselines under the same interpretability requirement and can be extended to multiple additional constraints.
+Section~\ref{subsec:setting} outlines the experimental setup.
+Section~\ref{subsec:results} demonstrates that MOSIC achieves high ATE while maintaining comparable covariate balance, or vice versa.
+Section~\ref{subsec:ablation} further examines the robustness, interpretability, extensibility, and computational properties of MOSIC.